cmdremily/BoronTrident/calibration/xy-differential-calibration.md

   * Disable brim, there's a built in brim.
   * Use the same bed and nozzle temperature for all layers, and use the lowest bed and nozzle temperature you can get away with.
 We want the minimum amount of thermal expansion both of the build plate and the filament.
   * Disable cooling fan and use a printing enclosure if possible.
 We want the part to stay warm until the print is over so it shrinks uniformly.

+**A note on the print settings:** Contrary to what V3D says in [STOP Printing Calibration Cubes!](https://www.youtube.com/watch?v=dbWAhb40kG4&t=445s) you must make the above changes to your print settings to get an accurate calibration.
+Remember, we're calibrating the physical movement of the toolhead, not the print itself, therefore we must make sure that the print settings accommodate this as far as possible.
+Further calibration like for example shrinkage, elephant's foot, extrusion multiplier, etc., needs to be applied after the XY motion has been calibrated to achieve accurate parts.
+This method is not a panacea.

 ## Print & Measure